ocaml/platform-blog/README.md

     --BODY--
     ```

-Publication is done by the scripts at https://github.com/ocaml/opam.ocaml.org.
+Publication is done by the scripts at https://github.com/ocaml/opam.ocaml.org (a private repo).
 Manually, as user `opam` on the server, you can simply run
 `~/local/bin/update-opam-repo.sh` to update.